tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Example_Applications.md

 ## Kitchen Sink 2.0

 Kitchen Sink 2.0 is a refactored Alloy-based version of the KitchenSink demo-app.
 This project gives an overview of native components available in Titanium.
 The components are grouped into multiple groups and can be logged in the "Logs" tab.
-It also includes full support for iOS, Android & Windows.
+It also includes full support for iOS & Android.

 ![kitchensink-overview](./kitchensink-overview.png)